Top of the locks

 The 36ft ‘Great Day’ narrowboat accommodates up to ten people and 2024 day hire prices start at £99.

 The boat has a toilet, indoor and outdoor seating and a kitchen area with induction hob, sink and microwave.
-So day boaters pack a picnic afloat, or stop off at a canalside pub for lunch.
+So on a day out boating on the Kennet & Avon Canal, you can pack a picnic afloat, or stop off at a canalside pub for lunch along the way.

 Popular day boat destinations on the Kennet & Avon Canal from Hilperton include: